Classroom Grant Info

 Grant Proposals submitted by Clinton Public School educators should include the following:

 Proposal Coversheet - List the project's title, involved teachers, subject area(s), grade level(s), and grant amount requested.
 This page should be signed by the teacher who will serve as the director and primary contact person for the project, and by the principal.
+This is the only place the names of teachers shall be listed anywhere on the grant.
+The title of the grant should be listed at the top of EVERY sheet in the proposal.

 Project Description - Describe the project and its components.
 Outline a specific unit of study that includes methods, materials, and objectives.
 Keep in mind the following criteria: